RM-Terrell/RM-Terrell.github.io/_posts/2023-04-13-setting-up-a-new-macbook.md

 Then once its running, also set its options to "run on login".
 Sure would be nice if the OS just had these options built in.

+### ZSA firmware flasher

+I'm currently using a ZSA Moonlander keyboard which can be flashed with customized firmware.
+The customization tool can be found [here](https://www.zsa.io/oryx/) and the flasher [here](https://www.zsa.io/wally).

 ### Preventing F11 from doing that silly nonsense with your desktop